 A series of runs was made for the easy, medium, and hard benchmarks using 16 to 256 MPI processes and the SLURM (Simple Linux Utility for Resource Management) job control software.
-Some adjustments of SLURM and MPI parameters were made to avoid slower processors of the cluster, and to assign only one process per CPU core of each computer.
+Some adjustments of SLURM and MPI parameters were made to avoid the slowest processors of the cluster, and to assign only one process per CPU core of each computer.
 With these adjustments, relatively consistent timings were obtained for the chemistry calculations, including the communication time to send and receive data between the MPI processes and the manager process (Figure 5).

 Figure 5: (a) Normalized reaction-calculation times for PhreeqcRM, including communication time, for the easy, medium, and hard MoMaS 1D-advective benchmarks, and (b) speedup relative to a 16-process base case, as a function of number of MPI processes.

 The addition of more processes resulted in faster calculations times for all three benchmarks.
 However, the relative speedup between 128 and 256 processes for the easy and medium test cases was small.
 The hard test case, as intended by the design of the MoMaS, required more computer time per cell, which resulted in a better speedup at 256 processes relative to the easy and medium test cases.
 Another consideration in the speedup results is that PhreeqcRM distributes the calculation load by assigning a number of cells to each process.
 If there are many cells and few processes, a difference of one cell among the processors may have a small effect.
-Whereas, with 256 processes and only 1760 reaction cells, the number of cells per process is about seven; even a difference of one cell results in about a 15 percent difference in load for a processor (assuming all cell calculations are equal).
+With 256 processes and only 1760 reaction cells, the number of cells per process is about seven; even a difference of one cell results in about a 15 percent difference in load for a processor (assuming all cell calculations are equal).

 The MoMaS 1D problem has relatively few cells (1760) and relatively few data items defined for selected output (22), although data are retrieved and written to file often (6000 times).
 If more data are retrieved from PhreeqcRM or larger output files are written, the communication times will increase relative to the reaction-calculation time, resulting in a decrease in the overall speedup.
 Finally, the heterogeneous nature of the cluster makes the timing results qualitative because the runs with more processes tend to use more of the slower processor cores.
-The calculation times and speedups would probably be better at high numbers of processes on a homogeneous cluster.
+The calculation times and speedups at high numbers of processes would probably be better on a homogeneous cluster.

 2D MoMaS Calculations with FEFLOW